 - #DIV/0!
 Error occurs when the significance parameter is zero.

 - #VALUE!
 Error occurs when any of the parameters is non-numeric.

-This has been a guide to CEILING Function in Excel.
+This has been a guide to the CEILING Function in Excel.
 Here we discuss the CEILING Formula in excel and how to use CEILING function along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –